joehand/peer-status-feed/readme.md

 The user can update their own feed with status updates (i.e. arbitrary data).
 The user can also subscribe to friends' feeds.
 Social!

+Need a friend to test peer-status-feed with?
+[Peer robot](https://github.com/joehand/peer-robot) is a friend that can beep and boop status updates to you!

 ## Installation

 ```